 When detoxing from substance abuse, Medication-Assisted Treatment or MAT, is often used to smooth the process in the following ways:

 This is perhaps the toughest battle to face in this first phase of recovery.
 Withdrawal symptoms can vary depending on the length and severity of the addiction, but they are often harsh, taking a heavy toll on both body and mind.
-Medications such as buprenorphine or mirtazapine can help with alleviating both mental and physical symptoms of withdrawal.
+Medications such as buprenorphine or mirtazapine can help with alleviating both mental and physical symptoms of withdrawal, and to help people sleep.

 In many cases, someone may have become addicted to a substance as a way of coping with a mental health condition such as depression or anxiety, which will return and even be magnified during the detox process.
 Antidepressants like paroxetine or desipramine can help to treat these conditions